ConnorSweeneyDev/nvim-portable/readme.md

 # Setup
-Run the following commands if on Ubuntu:
+This is designed for linux, so run the following commands if you are on Ubuntu:
 - `sudo apt install neovim git`.
 - `nvim ~/.profile`.
 - Put `export XDG_CONFIG_HOME=~/Documents` and `alias n="nvim ."` at the end of the file.